Otuzco: Otuzco and its surroundings

 The Otuzcan area has been inhabited since the upcoming of the first human groups in the Region of La Libertad.
-It is an Andean city inhabited by descendants of the original inhabitants people of Peru, who have mixed with the people who came from Spain ever since the first years of Spanish domination.
+It is an Andean city inhabited by descendants of the aboriginal people of Peru, who have mixed with the people who came from Spain ever since the first years of Spanish domination.
 The majority are mestizo.
 It was inhabited by the Yungas and the Quechuas.

 Otuzco is a city in the La Libertad highlands with narrow streets and elevated houses of wide doors and tiled roofs.
 It is surrounded by the Andean landscape, which features the Tupullo Gorge, the Pollo River, and La Ermita mountain.
 Otuzco is much visited by religious pilgrims who come to pray to the Virgin de la Puerta (Virgin of the Gate), patron saint of the city.

 Throughout its history, Otuzco has been reclassified many times, first it was just a name, later it became a parish, then a "curato", later a town until the declaration of the Republic.
 When the Province of Otuzco was created, the town of Otuzco was raised to the legal category of "Villa" (town).
 Now, it has the category of city, by a Law published on November 15, 1890.